 Another issue has been with trust amongst farmers.
 Even though selling collectively through a co-operative will give them more bargaining power, there’s still a lot of debate between the members.

 We have made impact however.
 For example, we unmasked the perception that financial institutions or banks are unapproachable because they are ‘just farmers’.
 We invited the micro financial institutions to a meeting with the co-operative so that they could present their options.
 It opened a dialogue so that they could discuss what business they can do together.
-Now one bank has approached us to work with the farmers directly so that they can access loans.
+Now one bank has approached us.

 Find out more about becoming a volunteer